Fun bucket list ideas for teens!

 47. Start a new exercise routine

-Maybe you have a fall sport coming up you want to get in shape for.
+Maybe you have a fall sport coming up that you want to get in shape for.
 Summer is the perfect time for a new exercise routine.
 Maybe one of your parents likes to swim, run, or SUP board.
-Join them the next time and maybe it will become a new hobby of yours too.
+Join them the next time and maybe it will become your new hobby too.

 48. Have a party in your own backyard

 Take advantage of these summer days.
-There are so many fun activities you can do in your backyard, and having a party of any type is one of them.
-With your parent’s permission of course.
+You can do so many fun activities in your backyard, and having a party of any type is one of them.
+With your parent’s permission, of course.